Intertwined order of generalized global symmetries: Euclidean lattice model

 The first term in the first line of Eq.~\eqref{eq:theta-change} is a total lattice derivative and thus will not contribute if we take periodic boundary conditions.
 The remaining terms in the first line of Eq.~\eqref{eq:theta-change} are integer multiples of $2\pi i$, so they also can be ignored.
 The terms in the second line of Eq.~\eqref{eq:theta-change} may be removed by correspondingly shifting

-Because the background fields are locally flat, Eq.~\eqref{eq:background-witten} is a shift of $n$ and $n_\mu$ by integers, so such a transformation is well-defined.
+Because the background fields are locally flat, Eq.~\eqref{eq:background-witten} is a shift of $n$ and $n_\mu$ by integers, so this transformation is well-defined.
 After the shift $\Theta\mapsto \Theta+2\pi$, the only term we cannot remove is

 Thus, although the partition function is invariant under shifting $\Theta$ by $2\pi$ in the absence of background fields, it gains an additional phase factor in the presence of background fields.
 Hence, we may regard shifting $\Theta$ by $2\pi$ as stacking a $G=\mathbb{Z}_N^{(0)}\times \mathbb{Z}_N^{(1)}$ SPT.